zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 moving – you go fast quickly – that could cause you r tires to squeal – to make a noise.
 Basically, it’s the noise made by a wheel ag ainst the street.

 Pamela says, “What was that?”
 Josh says, “It’s just  a reckless driver.”
 Now, of course, we hadn’t really realized in the dialogue u ntil now that Pamela and Josh are driving while they’re doing all this tweeting a nd texting and IM-ing and phone calling and taking photos.
 A “reckless (reckless) p erson” is someone who’s not careful, who’s not cautious – who’s doing something  dangerous.
 And, of course, the joke here is that Josh and Pamela are doing som ething very dangerous, or at least Josh is, if he’s driving.
 And he’s saying tha t the other driver was being reckless.
 Josh says, “Just change lanes.”
 So, just is telling Pamela to move to a different part of the road.
-A “lane” is a section o f a road.
+A “lane” is a section of a road.
 Here in Los Angeles, we have freeways, highways that have three, four, five  lanes on each side.
 So, there are five places that a car can go in a certain dire ction.
 Pamela is being told by Josh to “change lanes” – to go from one lane to ano ther – one section of the road to another.

 Well, of course, we thought that Josh was driving a nd that’s what Pamela says, “You change lanes, you’re the one driving.”
 Josh sa ys, “No I’m not.
 How can I be driving when I’m so busy texting?”
 Josh saying he c an’t be the one driving because he’s texting.
 Of course, the joke here, whi ch is not such a joke, is that it can be very dangerous to be doing all these things while you’re driving.
 And here in the United States, especially here in California , it is now illegal to be texting and driving at the same time.
 The amazing thing is you actually have to tell people not to do that.
 People are so stupid, they d on’t realize that you shouldn’t be texting and driving at the same time but people are stupid everywhere and apparently, especially here in California.